 For more information on each activity, see our 9 Things to Do in Wellington for Foodies.

 Alternatively, if you need to travel back to Auckland, spend the day on the Northern Explorer train for a more scenic, less polluting journey to Auckland with Kiwi cuisine served onboard.
-Find out more on Viator or Tripadvisor.
+Find out more and book train tickets on Viator or Tripadvisor.

 More About a North Island Food Itinerary for Two Weeks / 14 Days